voylento/learn-kubernetes/README.md

 ### Chapter 1 - Install

-In this course we'll be using Kubernetes with Docker.
-Will also be using Minikube.
+In this course we'll be using [Kubernetes](https://kubernetes.io) with [Docker](https://www.docker.com).
+Will also be using [Minikube](https://minikube.sigs.k8s.io/docs/).
+Minikube is not for production deployments.
+Rather, it allows a developer to run a local cluster for the purpose of learning Kubernetes.
 Ensure Docker daemon is running before starting Minikube.

-Install kubernetes command-line tool kubectl.
+[Install kubernetes](https://kubernetes.io/docs/tasks/tools/) command-line tool kubectl.
 For MacOS,

 ```brew install kubectl```